Back to blog

 deep hole drilling

-By introducing a controlled oscillation of the tool tip, Modulation Assisted Machining (MAM) has been successfully integrated into machining processes of all types - and is particularly helpful when cutting or drilling some of the more difficult to machine materials that are found in many of today’s ultra-precision, high performance components.
-This modulation is administered by the use of electronic frequencies, and controlled by a separate stand-alone device that connects directly to the tool body itself.
+By introducing a controlled oscillation of the tool tip, Modulation Assisted Machining (MAM) has been successfully integrated into machining processes of all types and is particularly helpful when cutting or drilling some of the more difficult-to-machine materials that are found in many of today’s ultra-precision, high-performance components.
+This modulation is administered by the use of electronic frequencies and controlled by a separate stand-alone device that connects directly to the tool body itself.

 MAM 2

-In the conventional drilling process the cutting edge is fully engaged for the entire duration and distance of the cut, which can require a high-pressure coolant option to help break-up and evacuate the chips.
-The oscillation of the tool during MAM means the cutting edge is intermittently disengaged from the cut 100’s of times per second.
-The stand alone unit provides the operator a method of precisely controlling the chip in a way that insures that every chip is consistent in both shape and size – and eliminates the long stringy chips produced by the traditional drilling process.
-These resulting smaller chips can flow very easily out of even the smallest and deepest of drilled holes, and will resist binding in the hole during the process – which could easily break the drill.
-This intermittent engagement of the cutting tip is what allows for the elimination of the pecking cycle, and will also allow for a more consistent coolant flow to the cutting edge of the drill using standard coolant pressures.
+The stand-alone unit provides the operator a method of precisely controlling the chip in a way that ensures every chip is consistent in both shape and size and eliminates the long, stringy chips produced by the traditional drilling process.
+These resulting smaller chips can flow very easily out of even the smallest and deepest of drilled holes and will resist binding in the hole during the process, which could easily break the drill.